Exhibitions currently open at the LHM:

 The SAS Durban – a Coniston Class Minesweeper (Currently in drydock and closed to the public)

-The JR More – an oil fired steam tug – An audio guide tour of the JR More can be hired at the museum and provides visitors with the opportunity to explore the tug at their leisure while at the same time gain an understanding of the workings of the vessel.
+The JR More – an oil fired steam tug – An audio guide tour of the JR More can be hired at the museum and allows visitors to explore the tug at their leisure while at the same time gain an understanding of the workings of the vessel.

 The Ulundi – a coal fired steam tug ( as the vessel is presently undergoing refurbishment it may be closed periodically to enable maintenance work to be completed)